portworx/px-docs/applications/wp-k8s.md

 A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator, and a PersistentVolumeClaim (PVC) is a set amount of storage in a PV.
 PersistentVolumes and PersistentVolumeClaims are independent from Pod lifecycles and preserve data through restarting, rescheduling, and even deleting Pods in kubernetes.

 `Note:` The spec files provided in this tutorial are using beta Deployment APIs and are specific to kubernetes version 1.8 and above.
-If you wish to use this tutorial with an earlier version of Kubernetes, please update the beta API appropriately, or reference earlier versions of kubernetes vesrion.
+If you wish to use this tutorial with an earlier version of Kubernetes, please update the beta API appropriately, or reference earlier versions of kubernetes.

 ### Create Portworx PersistentVolume